SerBuryat/knowledge-base/coroutine.md

 *Coroutine* has ==**internal mechanism of suspending/rerunning**== code. (except of [[fiber]] which has some scheduler)

->*when the invoker calls a coroutine, control immediately transfers into that coroutine;
+>*when call coroutine, control immediately transfers into that coroutine;
 >when the coroutine yields/suspend, control immediately returns to its caller*
 ```
 struct Caller(coroutine) {